 Today’s restaurant patrons, particularly millennials, expect variety, more choices, customization, and the ability to personalize their dining experience.

-Those expectations have led McDonald’s, the world’s largest restaurant chain and Wendy’s to test market custom burgers in select North American locations.
-Analysts say these moves are a direct response to the success of fast-casual chains like Chipotle and Subway, which have stolen market share from quick-service restaurants (QSRs).
+Those expectations have led McDonald’s and Wendy’s to test market custom burgers.
+Analysts say this is a response to successes at fast-casual chains like Chipotle and Subway.
 This is largely because they empower customers to tailor their meals from a wide selection of fresh, high-quality ingredients.

-If you think you needn’t pay attention to customization because you’re not a QSR or fast-casual restaurant, think again, maintains Mary Chapman, Director of Product Innovation at the research firm Technomic Inc. “This is a large shift in consumer preferences and it’s going to continue,” Chapman says.
+If you think you needn’t pay attention to customization because you’re not a quick-serve or fast-casual restaurant, think again, maintains Mary Chapman, Director of Product Innovation at Technomic Inc. “This is a large shift in consumer preferences, and it’s going to continue,” Chapman says.
 “In fact, it will only increase.”

-Bonnie Riggs, Restaurant Industry Analyst for the market-research firm The NPD Group, concurs.
+Bonnie Riggs, Restaurant Industry Analyst for the NPD Group, concurs.
 “Consumers want choices in ingredients, healthy options, portion sizes, and pricing,” Riggs says.
-“And our studies show that if consumers don’t get what they want, they’ll walk.”
+“If consumers don’t get what they want, they’ll walk.”

 What does this shift in demand mean to commercial foodservice?

 Build your own.
-Build-your-own menus are the hallmark of the fast-casual segment, such as Five Guys Burgers and Fries and your neighbourhood pizza joint.
-Olive Garden has adapted it to the casual segment, letting patrons build a meal by choosing among multiple pastas and sauces.
+Follow the lead of Five Guys Burgers and Fries and your neighbourhood pizza joint.
+Olive Garden lets patrons build a meal by choosing among multiple pastas and sauces.
 See if your menu lends itself to this approach, even if it’s only a salad or two.

 Mix and match.
-Casual-dining chains have embraced this concept, allowing guests to choose meal combinations.
-Chili’s “Southwest Pairings” menu lets diners create combinations of two or three dishes from among 10 selections.
+Allow guests to choose meal combinations.
+Chili’s “Southwest Pairings” menu lets diners create two or three dishes from among 10 selections.
 Consider downsizing some popular items and offering them on a mix-and-match menu.

 Portion sizes.
-Most emphasis lately has been on smaller portions to satisfy lighter appetites and combat rising food prices.
-But big can also be a draw: bigger burgers, hot dogs, snacks, or plates for sharing … all at a bigger price.
+Most emphasis has been on smaller portions to combat rising food prices.
+But big also works: bigger burgers, hot dogs, snacks, or plates for sharing … at a bigger price.

 Sharing plates.
-The shared-plates trend empowers diners to forgo the standard appetizer-entrée-dessert formula and create their own dining experience.
-Just remember that “sharing” doesn’t mean “small.”
+Shared plates empower diners to forgo the standard appetizer-entrée-dessert formula and create a dining experience.
+“Sharing” doesn’t mean “small.”
 It’s all about bigger flavours, more variety, and expanded opportunities.

 Healthy options.
-Diet restrictions are a driver of the customization trend, Chapman says.
-More customers are seeking low-fat, low-salt, vegetarian, gluten-free, grilled, and other health-conscious choices.
-If you are willing and able to make healthy substitutions in your recipes, be overt about it on your menu and make sure your servers communicate it.
+More customers are seeking low-fat, low-salt, vegetarian, gluten-free, grilled and other health-conscious choices.
+If you make healthy substitutions, be overt about it on your menu and make sure your servers communicate it.

 Blurred dayparts.
-Traditional dayparts are evolving into eating occasions that occur throughout the day.
-Patrons want breakfast during the dinner hour, shared-plates at lunch, and snacks all day long.
+Some patrons want breakfast during the dinner hour, shared-plates at lunch, and snacks all day long.
 Can you be this flexible?

 Beverages.
-Starbucks, which once boasted 87,000 drink combinations, raised the bar for beverage customization.
-Now customers want to personalize sodas, juices, teas, and cocktails in addition to coffee.
-Seizing this high-profit opportunity is can be as simple as adding a shot of flavoured syrup to coffee, tea, and mixed drinks.
+Starbucks once boasted 87,000 drink combinations, raising the bar for beverage customization.
+Customers also enjoy personalized sodas, juices, teas and cocktails.
+This high-profit opportunity can be as simple as adding a shot of flavoured syrup to coffee, tea and mixed drinks.

-While most operators can benefit from offering expanded customization options, there are a number of caveats to consider:
+While most operators can benefit from offering expanded customization options, there are caveats to consider.

 Too much choice.
-A Columbia University study showed consumers can be overwhelmed when offered too many choices.
-Researchers found that grocery shoppers were much more likely to purchase a jar of jam when offered a choice of six flavours rather than 24.
+A Columbia University study showed that consumers can become overwhelmed by too many choices.
+Researchers found grocery shoppers were much more likely to purchase a jar of jam when offered six flavours rather than 24.

 The wrong choice.
-Too many restaurants’ customizable offerings are driven by operator needs rather than customer desire, maintains Riggs.
+Too many customizable offerings are driven by operator needs rather than customer desire, Riggs says.
 “We really need to understand what customers are looking for.”

 The smart choice.
-Context is everything, Chapman contends, arguing that operators must offer customization in ways that support their brand.
+Context is everything, Chapman contends, arguing customization must support an operator’s brand.
 If your brand is speed and consistency, should you offer customization?
 Some customers might be happy to wait a little longer for a burger without pickles, but those behind them may not.

-This is why it’s so important to thoroughly assess about your operation’s capabilities.
-“Customization can be a real challenge for kitchens,” Balke says.
-“Make sure you can deliver before it’s on your menu.
-The worst thing you can do is offer it and then take it back because it’s too complicated or time-consuming for your kitchen staff.”
+It’s so important to assess about your operation’s capabilities.
+“Customization can be a real challenge,” Balke says.
+“Make sure you can deliver before it’s on your menu.”